How can we examine/understand the participation dynamics in our Citizen Observatory?

 How can this be done?

-What is the background context (legal, cultural, etc.) of this particular CO?
+What is the broader context (legal, cultural, social, political) of this particular CO?

 Attributes - Resources